Runaway SUV on the loose in Chapel Hill, North Carolina.

 That's what this guy's thrust is.

-Quick timeout, we'll be back and roll on right after this on Open Line Friday.
+We'll be back and roll on right after this on Open Line Friday.

 I'm just trying to figure out what that guy on line one wants.

-Uh authorities have found the vehicle, suspects in custody.
+Authorities have found the vehicle, suspects in custody.

-Okay, so they they got the car.
+Okay, so they got the car.

-They got the SUV that did this, but there's a confusing part of the story.
+But there's a confusing part of the story.

-Authorities later found the vehicle on plant road near Franklin Street, and a man was taken into custody.
+Authorities later found the vehicle on Plant Road near Franklin Street, and a man was taken into custody.

 Why?